flavourfuldev/adsbegone/README.md

 This is a personally maintained Pihole-compatible blocklist.
+This list is not meant to be an be-all-end-all blocklist.
+It is meant to compliment browser extensions (Ublock Origin).
 The aim is to maintain privacy, reduce tracking/shitbaggery.
 Domains that make it onto this list will not be removed.

 Installation Instructions:
 1. Go to your Pihole admin page